Virtual agent

 By having a virtual chat agent take details such as name, email, and reason for contacting, you have enough information for your sales team to start pursuing a lead.

-Benefits of an AI virtual agent
+Benefits of a virtual agent

 Implementing AI virtual agents in your business has lots of potential benefits for customers and employees alike.
 Some of the main advantages include: